 Finally, as the stars begin to appear, I take a seat on my ledge.
 The canyon, in this sharp river bend, is like a colossal auditorium and I pretend I’m in the best seat in the house as the lights turn down for the show.
 I stare across the river over to my kayak where I can still make out the outline of my cooler.
 In that cooler are cold water, sparkling juice and beer.
-I feel like the Greek mythological king Tantalus whose punishment in Hades was to stand in cool waste deep water beneath a glorious fruit tree.
-For eternity every time he bends to have a drink the water drains away.
-Every time he reaches up to pick fruit the branches rise up, just out of grasp.
+I feel like the Greek mythological king Tantalus, standing in cool water under a glorious fruit tree but forever banished from a sipping the water or biting into the juicy fruit just beyond his reach.
 That tantalizing cooler is so close, yet a world away.

-The chills start earlier than I expect.
+Within a couple hours from dusk the chills start—earlier than expected.
 The moon is now well up over the canyon and the bottom star of the Big Dipper has disappeared behind the north rim.
-I estimate it’s only 11:00 pm and I’m concerned that I’m already getting cold.
+I’m concerned about the fact that I’m already getting cold with at least seven more hours of night to endure.
 I have no clothes to put on, no shelter to crawl into, nor tools to build fire.
 The only thing I can do is exercise, but it’s too dangerous to move my feet from my ledge.